 Meeting customers’ expectations can be challenging, but it will give retailers a competitive advantage against others who are slower to adapt to such practices.

-Our Enterprise Team Lead, James Stokes, gives insight on how the pandemic has impacted customer expectations and how retailers engage with their customers:
+Our Enterprise Team Lead, James Stokes, gives insights on how retailers should consider engaging with customers:

 A customer engagement framework will help define the approach retailers will take in making sure their customers are engaged.
 Let’s break down an engagement framework that will help retailers get started: